 Javiette Samuel, PhD | email@example.com

-Javiette Samuel is the assistant vice chancellor for diversity and engagement, director of community engagement and outreach, and an affiliated faculty member in the Department of Child and Family Studies.
+Javiette Samuel is the associate vice chancellor for diversity and engagement, director of community engagement and outreach, and affiliated associate professor in the Department of Child and Family Studies.
 She is an experienced engaged scholar with a unique combination of educational, interpersonal, and creative skills.
-She has worked with P-20 students, families, and underrepresented communities for nearly 25 years, focusing on engagement, outreach, and evidence-based programs her primary applied research interests have been child development, adverse childhood experiences (ACEs), positive youth development, parenting, and family well-being.
+She has worked with underrepresented P-20 students, families, faculty, and communities for nearly 25 years.
+Focusing on engagement, outreach, and evidence-based programs her primary applied research interests have been child development, adverse childhood experiences (ACEs), positive youth development, parenting, and family well-being.
 She is especially passionate about addressing educational disparities, early warning signs of disengagement from school and learning, mentoring, and increasing parental involvement.

 Nicole Bryant, MPPA | firstname.lastname@example.org

 Nicole Bryant coordinates OCEO’s research and engaged scholarship programs including the Division of Diversity and Engagement grants, Imagine Tennessee, and Community Engagement Academy.
 She is a UT alum and earned her Master’s in Public Policy and Administration in 2019.
-She has broad experience working with diverse communities and local governments both in the US and abroad, serving for three years as a nonprofit administrative fellow in Davidson, NC and for one year as a community vocational school instructor in Corporant, Haiti.
+She has broad experience working with diverse communities and local governments both in the US and abroad.
 Prior to joining OCEO, she worked with UT researchers in the Office of Sponsored Programs.
 Nicole is an avid rock climber and volunteers on environmental stewardship, history, and DEI projects with the East Tennessee Climber’s Coalition and outdoor community at large.

 Graduate Research Assistant